Gavin-Development/GavinBackendDatasetUtils/README.md

 ## To Do
 * Add functionality to data streaming class to improve usability and performance while adding more functionality.
 * Investigate memory usage of ST impl to posibaly optimise & restructure code to eliminate un neccesary operations.
+* Create a directory containing samples to guide the use of the tools provided.

 ## Known issues
 - Generator is a bit slow at loading.